 Linear Regression Calculator

-Calculate slope, intercept, best-fit line, R² value, and predict future Y values from any set of X-Y data points instantly using this premium Linear Regression Calculator by Online Tools.
+Calculate slope, intercept, best-fit line, R² value, and predict future Y values from any set of X-Y data points instantly.

 | X | Y | Action |